Note Regarding Graham.Law Teaching At CLE’s

 You’ve heard the phrase “it takes a village”?
 That is true of Colorado family courts.
 While the district court judges are the most visible & powerful manifestation of the legal system, behind the scenes (and occasionally in front) are a host of extraordinary individuals who help the system function smoothly.

 Family Court Facilitators are one example of this team.
 Each judicial district in the state has at least one court facilitator (see the index by district here), and in our own 4th Judicial District (covering El Paso and Teller Counties) we have five of them.
 Out of a building full of staff, they are important enough to be listed on the court personnel page, along with the judges and magistrates.

-Speaking for El Paso County, the facilitators make the system work.
+Speaking for El Paso County, the facilitators make the Colorado family law system work.
 They play an active role in cases, from conducting most Initial Status Conferences, to reviewing files for completeness prior to the court signing off on a decree of dissolution.
 And a bunch of stuff in-between that I don’t even know about!

 Self-Represented Litigant Coordinators

 Known as “Sherlocks”, the Self-Represented Litigant Coordinators are the face of Colorado’s efforts to expand access to the Colorado family law system, and make it friendlier to normal people trying to navigate the rules without counsel.
 Statewide, they help almost 200,000 people annually – in El Paso County, Lisa & Jasmine’s duties include helping people with forms, answering questions about the system, and running the weekly pro se clinics where attorneys (including those at Graham.Law) volunteer their services by answering people’s legal questions.

 Lawyers need Colorado family law training – in addition to keeping current with our reading, we attend numerous conferences (called CLE’s, short for Continuing Legal Education) annually, as well as teaching at them.